uspgamedev/STEAMING/clean_template/classes/primitives/README.md

 # Primitive Classes
-Place here classes files

-*Primitive.lua* already contains several base classes to inherit from.
+Here are some primitive classes to inherete from, the most important being *ELEMENT*.
 Create separate files for specific classes, but try to suppress code by inheriting primitive classes.
 More info:

 **ELEMENT**:
 Basic class that can have a type, subtype and id, used mostly for drawing.